 Planning is also underway, in conjunction with the MDBA, Commonwealth Environmental Water Holder, NSW and Victoria, for the delivery of water for the environment to provide enhanced flows to South Australia during spring.
-The boost to flows in spring as water temperatures rise, can provide important triggers for a range of ecological responses including fish movement and breeding by species such as Murray Cod and callop.
+The boost to flows in spring as water temperatures rise, can provide important triggers for a range of ecological responses including fish movement and breeding by species such as Murray cod and callop.

-Small volumes of water for the environment are currently being delivered as part of SA's entitlement flow, as well as from the Darling and Murray (Hume releases).
-The Goulburn winter pulse is expected to arrive at the SA border within the next two weeks, and to peak at around 12,000 to 14,000 ML/day in mid-July.
+Small volumes of water for the environment are currently being delivered as part of SA's entitlement flow, as well as from the Murray (i.e. Hume releases) and Darling Rivers.
+Flows at the SA border have now increased with the arrival of the Goulburn winter pulse and releases from Lake Victoria.
+Flow is expected to remain steady at around 12 - 14 GL/day until late July.